MarsBased/handbook/guides/development/activerecord-guide.md

 end
 ```

-In this example we want to only load published posts for each author, instead of all posts.
+In this example, we want to only load published posts for each author, instead of all posts.
 In order to remove the N+1 query in this scenario we can define a different association in the model with a scope, like this:

 ```
 class Author < ApplicationRecord